ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: screen}

 1. If necessary, give the `Writer` permission to the logged-in user.
-Include the Cloud Object Storage service instance ID from the previous step. {: cli}
+Include the Cloud Object Storage service instance ID from the previous step.

     ```sh
     ibmcloud iam user-policy-create <user> --roles Writer --service-instance <cloud-object-storage-instance-id>